 We hope, like many before you, that you have an enjoyable dancing career!

 Find out how to become a member of the Branch by clicking on the Members tab.

 70TH ANNIVERSARY CELEBRATIONS 2016

-During the year we are marking the anniversary of the Birmingham
+During 2016, we marked the anniversary of the Birmingham Branch, formed in 1946.

 Following a dance competition, the final selection of dances for our commemorative book was made and The Platinum Book has been published and is now on sale.